ProjectRecommend/docs/design-docs/final/DesignDocument.md

 - Detailed description of components. ( including the template description for each component)
 - Reuse and relationships to other products.
 - Design decisions and tradeoffs.
-- Pseudocode for components.

 The design has been made clear, using the class diagram and sequence diagram.

 # 2. System architecture description

-Recommend (Our Software/System) is strictly based on modular architecture, there is four modules in system that are functionally connected to each other as per Cohesion rules and these components are Coupled as per Data coupling
+Project Recommend (Our Software/System) is strictly based on modular architecture, there are four modules in system that are functionally connected to each other as per Functional Cohesion paradigm and these components are Coupled as per Data coupling.

 ## Coupling and Cohesion of System